PlumpMath/interoperate-uk.github.com/source/_posts/2012-02-20-sinatra-on-rails.markdown

 {% img /images/sinatra2.png "Sinatra" "Sinatra" %}

 ## Conclusion
 [Sinatra](http://www.sinatrarb.com/) takes a blank canvas approach i.e. you start with nothing and you add what you need.
 Conversely, when you create a new Rails application, you get a hell of a lot out of the box and as long as you stick with the Rails conventions, you can save yourself a lot of custom coding.
 I like the minimalist aspect of [Sinatra](http://www.sinatrarb.com/) and its simplicity but feel that I would soon find myself missing some of the built-in functionality of Rails.
 I'm pretty sure it would be possible to develop some very elegant web applications with very few lines of code.
 I don't see it as an alternative to Rails but rather as complimentary for discrete functional modules.
-It would certainly be very useful for knocking up quick prototypes or proof of solution activities.
+It would certainly be very useful for knocking up quick prototype APIs or proof of solution activities.

 For some examples of Sinatra in the wild, visit [http://www.sinatrarb.com/wild.html](http://www.sinatrarb.com/wild.html)